tensorpack/tensorpack/docs/tutorial/input-source.md

 Unlike running a mathematical model, data processing is a complicated and poorly-structured task.
 You need to handle different formats, handle corner cases, noisy data, combination of data.
-Doing these require condition operations, loops, data structures, sometimes even exception handling.
+Doing these requires condition operations, loops, data structures, sometimes even exception handling.
 These operations are __naturally not the right task for a symbolic graph__.

 Let's take a look at what users are asking for `tf.data`: